The security of our customer data is always our top priority at Slido.

 Can I view your ISO 27001 certificate?

-Yes, you can download the ISO 27001 certificate here or view it below.
+Yes, you can download the ISO 27001 certificate here from our Trust Portal or view it below.

-So far, Slido has been supporting SSO (single sign-on) only for participants.
-This feature has been very important for our Enterprise clients for it allows them to control who can join their private Slido events, like internal meetings or all-hands meetings.
+This feature has been important for our Enterprise clients as it allows them to control who can join their private Slido events, like internal meetings or all-hands meetings.

 The Member SSO works very similarly to a Participant SSO, but instead of participants, you use the SSO login for members (users or admins) within your Slido organization.